Psoriasis Treatment

 • Moisturizers.
 Using a heavy moisturizing cream after bathing can help with mild psoriasis.
 Moisturizing bath oils can help, too.

 • Coal tar.
 Products containing coal tar can help relieve symptoms.
 Look for gels, ointments, and shampoos.
-Drugstores often don't stock them; try looking online.
-Unfortunately, products with a high concentration of coal tar can be smelly and will discolor clothing.
+Several online retailers carry coal tar products like Oxipor, including AmericaRX or Shop in Private.
+Drugstores often carry coal tar shampoos, such as Neutrogena T-Gel, which is used to treat scalp psoriasis.
+Unfortunately, products with a high concentration of coal tar tend to have a strong, unpleasant odor and may discolor clothing.

 • Hydrocortisone cream.
 Hydrocortisone is a type of steroid.
 It helps calm the immune reaction at the surface of the skin.
 The over-the-counter creams can be applied once or twice a day over small areas.
-Be sure to follow the label instructions and check with a doctor before using these creams over large areas or long-term.
+It is important to follow the label's instructions and check with a doctor before using these creams over large areas or for long-term periods.

 • Oatmeal baths.
-Colloidal oatmeal baths can help soothe itching and remove scales.
+Colloidal oatmeal baths, such as Aveeno Soothing Bath Treatment, can help soothe itching and remove scales.

 • Salicylic acid.
-Creams and shampoos containing salicylic acid can help remove the scales.
+Creams and shampoos containing salicylic acid may help remove the scales.

 Simply getting out into the sun can help, too.
 Ultraviolet light, which is part of natural sunlight, actually helps calm the immune reaction.
-Daily exposure to sunlight (in short doses, not long enough to lead to sunburn) can improve the rash.
+Daily exposure to sunlight (in short doses, not long enough to lead to sunburn) can improve the rash and even diminish the occurrence of psoriasis over time.

 Prescription Remedies

-A doctor can prescribe more heavy-duty psoriasis treatments.
-Prescription treatments may be needed for moderate to severe cases or to keep mild cases under control.
+A doctor may prescribe more heavy-duty psoriasis treatments for moderate to severe cases or to keep mild cases under control.
 Possibilities include:

 • Artifical light therapy.
 Artificial sources of ultraviolet light can be used in the doctor's office, sometimes in combination with medicines that make the skin more sensitive to the light rays.

 • Medicines to suppress the immune system.
 Severe cases often improve with medications that reduce the action of the immune system.
-Methotrexate and cyclosporine are common choices.
-There are also some newer drugs on the market, which a doctor can help you learn about.
+Methotrexate (for severe psoriasis, often known as Trexall); etanercept (an injectable medication known as Enbrel); and cyclosporine (a liquid or pill used only for very severe cases) are some choices.
 These medicines require close supervision, because suppressing the immune system increases the risk of developing potentially serious infections.

 New Forms of Psoriasis Treatment

 Researchers are working to find new and better types of psoriasis treatment.
-Medicines already in use for other skin conditions, such as eczema, may turn out to be helpful for psoriasis.
+Medicines already in use for other skin conditions, such as eczema, may also be helpful for psoriasis.
 As doctors learn more about how and why psoriasis happens, new treatments may become available.
-If you have psoriasis and haven't been to the doctor lately, it may be worth a visit to see what's new.
+If you have psoriasis and haven't been to the doctor lately or are unsatisfied with your current treatment, it may be worth a visit to learn more about these options.